The strength and organization of the divisions of the Belgian Army, the aircrafts of the Air Force and its small Navy in 1940.

 When the Germans invaded only 180 of the 234 aircraft were operational, and most of these were obsolete.
 All but one of the few modern Hurricanes were destroyed on the ground at Schaffen before the Belgian aircraft could disperse.

-In May 1940 the Aeronautique Militaire was grouped together with the Observer Service and Anti-Aircraft Artillery to form the Territorial Air Defence (Defense Aeronautique du Territoire or DAT).
+In May 1940 the Aeronautique Militaire was grouped together with the Observer Service and Anti-Aircraft Artillery to form the Territorial Air Defense (Defense Aeronautique du Territoire or DAT).

 The 1st Air Regiment comprised six squadrons, with a total of 62 serviceable machines.
-The 2nd air regiment also had six squadrons and totalled 79 aircraft.
-The 3rd Air Regiment totalled 41 aircraft in four squadrons.
+The 2nd air regiment also had six squadrons and totaled 79 aircraft.
+The 3rd Air Regiment totaled 41 aircraft in four squadrons.
 Each flying squadron had a complementary anti-aircraft squadron (Escadrille de Parc).